BlueOwlrus/CivMaker/README.md

 Civ[UnitName][GroupName]r id

 Where UnitName is a name of a unit/building from the table at the beggining of the script (open script via test editor).
 GroupName should be either WRECKAGE (for dead units) or INTIAL (for live units) if you're not planning to use adaptive script for current map.
-If you're using adaptive, this GroupName allows you to use different groups for dynamic civilians spawns. 'id' is a number, doesnt affect outcome. 'r' at the end is optional: it will make unit to be rotated randomly.
+If you're using adaptive, this GroupName allows you to use different groups for dynamic civilians spawns. 'id' is a number, doesnt affect outcome. 'r' at the end is optional: it will make unit to be rotated randomly (use it for units wrecks mostly)

 If you can't find needed unit inthe table, you use it's 'type' instead, like 'uel0202' for pillar (can be looked up in UnitsDB in FAF)
 Current list of avaliable UnitName values:

-**EXAMPLE:** Civ[AeonT2pgen][WRECKAGE] 1
+**EXAMPLE:** Civ[AeonT2pgen][WRECKAGE]r 1
+It will place an Aeon t2 power generator on this marker and rotate it randomly.

 ```
 UnitsTable['CybranT1Land'] = 'URB0101'